EPCCed/eidf-docs/docs/services/gpuservice/training/L4_template_workflow.md

 Reducing the download time to fractions of a second allows rapid testing to be completed on the cluster with just the `kubectl create` command.

-You must already have a [GitHub](https://github.com) account to follow this process.
+You must already have a [GitLab](https://gitlab.eidf.ac.uk/) account to follow this process.

-This process allows code development to be conducted on any device/VM with access to the repo (GitHub/GitLab).
+This process allows code development to be conducted on any device/VM with access to the repo.

-A template GitHub repo with sample code, k8s yaml files and a Docker build Github Action is available [here](https://github.com/EPCCed/template-EIDFGPU-workflow).

 ### Create a job that downloads and runs the latest code version at runtime